DaveCaulfield/everything-but-the-gluten/README.md

 ![Awaiting approval](README/assets/features/awaiting-message.png)

 - When a recipe has been successfully submitted a success message is displayed indicating that the recipe is now awaiting approval.
-- Recipes are reviewed by administrator to ensure they only contain gluten free ingredients.
+- Recipes are reviewed by an admin before approving to ensure they only contain gluten free ingredients.

 ### Pending Recipes Page

 ![pending](README/assets/features/pending.png)

-- My Pending Recipe Page displays the registered members recipes that have been submitted and are awaiting approval.
+- My Pending Recipe Page displays the users recipes that have been submitted and are awaiting approval.
 - After a user has successfully submitted a recipe they are redirected to their Pending Recipes page where they can see a list of any recipes they have submitted that are awaiting approval.